JurriaanD/MobileDOASViewer/README.md

 # Mobile DOAS Viewer

-This application was developped for the [Royal Belgian Institute for Space Aeronomy](https://aeronomie.be) to visualise the measurements of a mobile DOAS instrument in real-time.
+This application was developed for the [Royal Belgian Institute for Space Aeronomy](https://aeronomie.be) to visualise the measurements of a mobile DOAS instrument in real-time.
-However, the application is generic enough to be useful for a real-time visualisation of any sort of geospatial numeric data.
+However, the application is generic enough to be useful for a real-time visualisation of any sort of geospatial numerical data.
 The program should be installed on the computer where the measurements are being written to a cvs-like file.
 By executing the program, users can connect with any (somewhat up-to-date) browser from any device to the computer and see a visualization of the data as shown below.

 <p align="center">